hXtreme/tasks3/README.rst

 Features
 --------

-* Easily create tasks from the commandline and deledate them to folders.
+* Easily create tasks from the commandline and delegate them to folders.

 Create a task in a specific folder with default settings.